If you’re new to growing marijuana, it can sound like such a huge and expensive undertaking…

 Getting 2x 400W lights will be better for your plants, because you can position them more easily and optimize the spread of your light…

 But, if you’re going for a HPS light at least, getting 1x 1000W will be cheaper.

-Then you still need a way to hang your lights…
+But if you go for a DIY light, you will definitely need a way to hang your lights.

 The most secure and flexible (flexible as in easily adjustable height) to hang your lights is with:

 Next up we have your…

 Since plants can’t float around in the air…

 You also need a growing medium to support your plants.